9 Truths Exposing a Myth About Body Language

 I hear it all the time: If you cross your arms, you are blocking others out and sending a negative message.
 I'm sure you have also heard this.
 But is it accurate?

 Let me inform you now that it is not.
-It is a simplistic misconception, similar to other myths, such as the idea you look away, you are lying.
+It is a simplistic misconception, similar to other myths, such as the idea that if you look away, you are lying.
 Let’s examine this often maligned, little understood, yet very useful behavior a little closer and see if we can add a little clarity:

 The Self Hug.
 You have probably noticed that you cross your arms more frequently in public than in private.
 In a way, it is like a self-hug—and it's comforting for that moment.
 We do it while listening to a speaker or while waiting for a presentation to begin.
 We are, of course, not trying to keep anyone away; we are just contributing to our own comfort.
 For the most part, that's why we do it.
 Ask someone in an audience with their arms crossed if they are comfortable and invariably they say yes, because they truly are.